BlockchainLabsNZ/zipper-contracts/audit/README.md

 </table>

 ### Minor
 - **Unnecessary gas spent when avoiding double distribution** - `Best practice` [Lines 23](https://github.com/BlockchainLabsNZ/zipper-contracts/blob/f5fca30589042cffe83ee140c91ae6133de58ab5/contracts/ZipToken.sol#L23)<br>There is a check if the account has a zero balance.
-The cost of each check is a 400 gas.
+The cost of each check is 400 gas.
 Is there any business reason for that?
 We assumed that this check was implemented to avoid double sending to the account.
-Consider the following scenario: - The function called twice and between that calls (highly unlikely) the malicious actor transferred tokens to another ...
+Consider the following scenario: - The function called twice and between the calls (highly unlikely) the malicious actor transferred tokens to another ...
 [View on GitHub](https://github.com/BlockchainLabsNZ/zipper-contracts/issues/2)
 	- [x] Fixed [3ca6051a](https://github.com/zipperglobal/zipt_token/commit/3ca6051a9c3b2b6b50d5799297c8f91a838b81b3)

 - **Add Transfer event to ZipToken after minting tokens** - `Best practice` <br>